josephmidura/dotfiles/README.md

 # dotfiles
-Setup a new environment in Catalina using bash
+Setup a new environment in mac using bash